yoctoproject/poky/documentation/what-i-wish-id-known.rst

    Yocto Project, the instructions found in the :doc:`brief-yoctoprojectqs/brief-yoctoprojectqs` show how to create an image and then run or flash that image.
 However, you can actually build just a single recipe.
-Thus, if some dependency or recipe isn’t working, you can just say “bitbake foo” where "foo" is the name for a specific recipe.
+Thus, if some dependency or recipe isn't working, you can just say "bitbake foo" where "foo" is the name for a specific recipe.
 As you become more advanced using the Yocto Project, and if builds are failing, it can be useful to make sure the fetch itself works as desired.
 Here are some valuable links: :ref:`dev-manual/dev-manual-common-tasks:Using a Development